 Organic Materials Ordinance Update

-The County of San Diego Planning & Development Services (PDS) and Department of Public Works (DPW) are developing the Organic Materials Ordinance Update project to divert organic materials from landfills.
-The proposed project will amend the text of the County’s existing zoning ordinance, regulatory code, and potentially other parts of the County’s existing regulations to facilitate handling of organic materials in the unincorporated areas of San Diego county.
-The proposed project will allow by-right composting, streamline small-scale composting, and expand options for medium- and large-scale operations.
+The County of San Diego Planning & Development Services (PDS) and Department of Public Works (DPW) are developing the Organic Materials Ordinance Update project to help divert organic materials (such as food scraps, plant materials, and agricultural materials) from landfills.
+The project will amend the County’s existing zoning ordinance (ZO) to allow organic material processing or composting to occur in more areas of the unincorporated county by:

-A key component of waste diversion is the recycling of organic waste, which includes green materials, agricultural materials, food materials, vegetative food materials, wood waste, manure, and others.
-These materials are highly recyclable and can be converted into value added products such as compost and mulch.
+A primary component of waste diversion is the recycling of organic waste, which includes green materials, agricultural materials, food materials, and vegetative food materials.
+These materials are highly recyclable and can be converted into value added products such as compost, mulch, and/or energy sources.
 Landfilling organic waste leads to the anaerobic breakdown of that material, which creates methane.
 Methane is 84 times more potent than carbon dioxide over a 20-year horizon, making landfills a top GHG emitter in California.
 Methane is also short-lived in the atmosphere, which means reducing these emissions has great potential in fighting climate change.

 The Organic Materials Ordinance Update project is part of a Countywide effort to meet solid waste diversion targets pursuant to the 2018 CAP and in alignment with programs and policies recommended by the Strategic Plan.